em-ni/em-ni.github.io/index.markdown

 Ciao!
 I am a PhD candidate at UNSW, Sydney.

-I am interested in the intersection of robotics, control theory, and artificial intelligence
+I am interested in the intersection of robotics, control theory, and artificial intelligence and their application in minimally invasive surgery.

 <br>
 <br>